Hydrogen is Not the Answer insights

 So the gas infrastructure that is OK for methane is unsafe for hydrogen.
 We wouldn't just need to upgrade appliances; we'd need to replace almost the entire national infrastructure.

 This diffusion through materials also means that H2 can escape where mercaptan cannot, so a leak would be harder to detect.
-Also, hydrogen fires are also nearly invisible, and very hard to spot.
-NASA resorted to brooms to detect them.
+Hydrogen fires have flames that are almost invisible in daylight: NASA resorted to brooms to detect them.

 Embrittlement